Information about events and other programs associated with Historic Preservation Month and other historic preservation celebrations.

 The Office of Historic Preservation is dedicated to the protection, enhancement, and perpetuation of the landmarks and districts of historical and cultural importance throughout the City that make our community unique and tell the stories of our past.
 The preservation and promotion of these landmarks and districts is critical to the promotion of the economic, educational, and general welfare of the public.

-Our office encourages the creation of local historic districts and local historic landmarks to honor the places that make New Braunfels a distinctive destination.
-We also work with the City's Historic Landmark Commission to oversee the design review process for exterior alterations to historic landmarks and districts.
+Our office encourages the creation of local historic districts and local historic landmarks significant in our past.
+We also work with the City's Historic Landmark Commission to oversee the design review process for exterior alterations and new construction in our historic landmarks and districts.